michaelrommel/articles/create/2025-02-16-flowmeter.md

 ![Flowmeter Original](/articles/assets/2025-02-16-flowmeter/flowmeter-original.jpg)

-First I tried glueing magnets in between the fins of the propeller, but somehow the propeller would not even start under normal circumstances and flow.
+First I tried gluing magnets in between the fins of the propeller, but somehow the propeller would not even start under normal circumstances and flow.
 So I took out everything and replaced it with a 3D printed mechanism, where the spinning disc was much smaller.